edap/udk-creative-coding-processing/README.md

 ## Arrays

+There are two ways to work with array in processing, using traditional arrays and using array list.
+I suggest to use ArrayList, but in this repository you can find both.

 Description: Learn how to use array to store many data of the same type into one datastructure, how to iterate through the elements of an array.
+Learn how to use PVector to save a point(x,y)

+### ArrayList

+add(item)
+size()
+remove(index)
+get(index)

+See, in order these app: `arrayListIntro`,`arrayListVector`,`arrayListVectorDelete`

+### Traditional Arrays

 append()
 shorten()